-In the 19th century, the French entrepreneur B. Courtois specialized in the production of nitrate $\mathbf{A}$ ( $\mathbf{M}{\mathbf{A}}(\mathrm{NO}3)m$ ), used for gunpowder.
-Initially imported from Asia, $\mathbf{A}$ was later produced from nitrate $\mathbf{B}$ ( $\mathbf{M}{\mathbf{B}}(\mathrm{NO}3)n$ ) using exchange reaction with compound $\mathbf{C}$ , obtained from algae.
+In the 19th century, the French entrepreneur B. Courtois specialized in the production of nitrate $\bf A$ ($\bf M_A(NO_3)m$), used for gunpowder.
+Initially imported from Asia, $\bf A$ was later produced from nitrate $\bf B$ ($\bf M_B(NO_3)n$) using exchange reaction with compound $\bf C$, obtained from algae.

-1. Find the formulas of nitrates $A$ alkaline-earth metal ( $M_A$ and $M_B$ ). impurities while the other contains the samples is 38.4 w% and 22.4 w One of the nitrates of $9 \pm 3$ w% of impu contains no more than 1 w% or rities.
-The content of metals 1 of non-metallic $\mathbf{M}{A}$ and $\mathbf{M}{B}$ in A : and B :
+1. Find the formulas of nitrates A and B knowing that they are anhydrous salts of alkaline or alkaline-earth metal ($\mathbf{M_A}$ and $\mathbf{M_B}$).
+One of the nitrates contains no more than 1 w% of non-metallic impurities while the other contains 9 ± 3 w% of impurities.
+The content of metals $\mathbf{M_A}$ and $\mathbf{M_B}$ in the samples is 38.4 w% and 22.4 w% respectively.
+Support your answer with calculations.
+A: and B:

-60. 48 L at 0 °C at 1 atm (dioxygen can be co onsidered as an ideal gas) 2.
-Calculate the composition (in w%) of n and B and no other impurities, and that C nixture E considering that C was taken in pure anhy at it contained only compounds A drous state. w% of A : and of B : , , , , , , , , , , , , , , , , , ,
+60. 48 L at 0 °C at 1 atm (dioxygen can be co onsidered as an ideal gas) • 2.
+Calculate the composition (in w%) of r and B and no other impurities, and that w% of A : and of B : W /U OI II. and or b .

 To obtain A, 262.2 g of solid compound C were added to the solution containing 442.8 g of B. B is known to be in excess.
 As a result, 190.0 g of white precipitate D were formed and removed by filtration.
-The filtrate was evaporated, and the obtained solid mixture E was heated until the mass of the sample (containing only nitrites, $NO_2^-$ ) was constant.
+The filtrate was evaporated, and the obtained solid mixture E was heated until the mass of the sample (containing only nitrites, NO_2^-) was constant.
 The only gaseous product was dioxygen:

-3. Determine the formulas of compounds $C$ and $D$ and write the balanced reaction equation between $B$ and $C$ .
+3. Determine the formulas of compounds C and D and write the balanced reaction equation between B and C .

 C: and D:

 Reaction between B and C :

 In 1811, when working with algae ashes, Courtois observed that copper vessels were worn out faster than usual.
-While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I 2 ) had just been discovered!
+While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I 2) had just been discovered!
 Iodine was the cause of the copper corrosion (2).
 However, because of the medicinal applications of iodine, Courtois opened a new manufacture to produce it by reaction of algae with chlorine (3).
-Nowadays, iodine is prepared from the set of reactants (NO 3 - , I - , H + ) (4) or (IO 3 - , I - , H + ) (5).
+Nowadays, iodine is prepared from the set of reactants (NO 3 - , I - , H +) (4) or (IO 3 - , I - , H +) (5).

 4. Write balanced equations for reactions 1-5.

 1

 2

 3

 4

 5

 The solubility of iodine is very low in water but significantly increases when iodide ions are added.
-Together they form ions such as triiodide, $I_3^-$ :
+Together they form ions such as triiodide, I_3^- :